wirginiaromanowska/Notes_On_Things/Houdini_Sim_And_Music.md

 ## 2. Want to try
-- fluid source particles
+- fluid source particles - works
-- control velocity out and up with different channels
+- control velocity out and up with different channels - works

-- emit more particles (final particles) with channel
+- emit more particles (final particles) with channel - need to add more particles or more divergence/fuel
+- snare is too sharp/too short - needs to be smoothed out, I already made it stronger